The Interchurch Center Permanent Art Collection are found around the main floor.

 This piece is of her "Moon Series" of the 70's and 80's.
 This series focused on the round or ovoid female symbol, which occurs in many cultures.
 Some are textured with lines traced by her fingers as the clay revolved on the wheel.
 Others were glazed with broad, loose brushstrokes.
 The artist presented the sculpture to The Interchurch Center in 2007.

-In the chapel above the altar table of teak wood hangs a gilded stylized Chi Rho, the ancient Greek symbol for the Christ, combining the first two letters of the Greek word Christos.
+Above the altar table of teak wood hangs a gilded stylized Chi Rho, the ancient Greek symbol for the Christ, combining the first two letters of the Greek word Christos.